Update – 15 May 2024

 Background to the proposed changes

-The proposal will ensure the M. bovis Eradication Programme continues to adapt to the work that remains ahead and make the most of the significant gains made to date.
-It is also intended to strengthen the national biosecurity system.
+The proposal was to ensure the M. bovis Eradication Programme continues to adapt to the work that remains ahead and make the most of the significant gains made to date.
+It was also intended to strengthen the national biosecurity system.

 The M. bovis Eradication Programme partners support a change from the current GIA framework to a National Pest Management Plan.
 It will enable an agency to carry out eradication of M. bovis, and put in place measures for public transparency.